 In This Article

 It's important to remember that marriage isn’t all fun and games.
-Even the healthiest relationships will experience conflict, and at no time do we want to feel more connected and cared for than during conflict with our spouse.
+Even the healthiest relationships will experience conflict and at no time do we want to feel more connected and cared for than during conflict with our spouse.
 And that is something that those married to a passive-aggressive spouse don’t experience.
 People who display passive-aggressive behavior have a hard time expressing their feelings verbally.
 This results in the suppression of any negative emotions they may experience.
 Instead of expressing negative emotions verbally, they project those feelings in their behaviors toward a spouse.
-If you're married to a passive-aggressive spouse and you've ever felt lonely in the marriage—you're not alone, and here are the reasons why you feel that way.
+If you're married to a passive-aggressive spouse and you've ever felt lonely in the marriage—you're not alone.

 What Is Passive Aggression?